-Enable or Disable Push to Install service on Windows 10 ensures whether you will be able to install Store apps remotely or not.
+Enabling or Disabling Push to Install service on Windows 11 or 10 ensures whether you will be able to install Store apps remotely or not.
 Talking about the service, Microsoft brought a new idea of allowing the applications to make available over all devices in Version 1809 and 1903.
 Thanks to them for simplifying the work for people who have multiple machines and opt to manage the same using a single device.
-The feature is useful for users in an organization including home who log in more than one device and need to install same application globally.
+The feature is useful for users in an organization including home who log in to more than one device and need to install same application globally.

-Enable / Disable Push to Install service in Windows 10
+Enable / Disable Push to Install service in Windows 11 and 10

-Here is How to Enable / Disable Push to Install Service in Windows 10 –
+Here is How to Enable / Disable Push to Install Service in Windows 11 or 10 –

 Through Registry Editor